Lambda Theta Alpha: Controversies and member misconduct

-Jessica Coloti controversy
+Jessica Colotl controversy

-Lambda Theta Alpha member Jessica Colotl "become a flashpoint in the immigration debate" in 2010 when she was arrested in Cobb County, Georgia for driving without a license and was found to be an undocumented immigrant to the United States.
+Lambda Theta Alpha member Jessica Colotl had "become a flashpoint in the immigration debate" in 2010 when she was arrested in Cobb County, Georgia for driving without a license and was found to be an undocumented immigrant to the United States.
 Her possible deportation garnered national attention after thirty Lambda Theta Alpha members from various chapters marched in support of Coloti at an immigration rally in Atlanta, Georgia, on May 1, 2010, while wearing their Lambda Theta Alpha letters.
 Colotl became the embodiment of the 287(g) law which allows local police to enforce immigration laws and turn illegal immigrants over to U.S. Immigration and Customs Enforcement.

 Protests

 In April 2018, Lambda Theta Alpha participated in the mass boycott of the California Polytechnic State University, San Luis Obispo open house for potential students, in solidarity for minority students after a photo surfaced of a local fraternity member in blackface.

 In 2019, Lambda Theta Alpha made national news for their participation in a protest march after neo-Nazi writings were found at Iowa State University.